romankuchin/ica0002-2025/08-logging/README.md

 Do not track files that do not exist.

+Add `promtail` user to `adm` for syslog access.

+Allow to read `/var/log/uwsgi/app/agama.log` for adm group.

 Use {{ inventory_hostname }} for hostname label.

 Send logs from these files to Loki.